-- Preview Email Newsletter

 WASHINGTON, Aug.
 6 -- The National Mining Association (NMA) has submitted a public comment letter to the Mine Safety and Health Administration (MSHA) expressing support for the agency's proposal to revise regulations pertaining to diesel particulate matter (DPM) in underground metal and nonmetal mines.
 The NMA's comments emphasize the necessity of revising outdated requirements to streamline operations while ensuring the safety of miners.

-In its letter, the NMA highlights that these regulatory more ST
+In its letter, the NMA highlights that these regulatory revisions would simplify compliance for mine opera more ST

 National Mining Association Supports MSHA Proposal to Revise Electrical Equipment Regulations (10)